alexjpaz/alexjpaz.com/packages/home-gatsby/src/pages/projects/pixelart.md

     </a>
 </figure>

-I'm practicing making pixel!
+I'm practicing making pixel art!
 You can check my daily posts on the [pixelart blog](https://alexjpaz.github.io/pixelart/).